ministryofjustice/hmpps-probation-integration-services/projects/sentence-plan-and-delius/README.md

 This integration service provides an API to get the details for the sentence plan for a person on probation.

 # Business need
-Provides a background person on probation information to the client.
+Provides background information for a person on probation to the client.

 # Data dependencies